v8/v8.dev/src/features/_intl-locale.md

   - Intl
   - Node.js 12
   - io19
+description: 'The new Intl.Locale API offers a unified mechanism to deal with locales, and is more convenient than using strings.'
 tweet: 'TODO'
 ---
 When dealing with [internationalization APIs](/features/tags/intl), it’s common to pass strings representing locale IDs to the various `Intl` constructors, such as `'en'` for English.
 [The new `Intl.Locale` API](https://github.com/tc39/proposal-intl-locale) offers a more powerful mechanism to deal with such locales.